 The regiment was trained at Camp Meigs just outside Boston where they became something of a local curiosity, children would gather to watch them, journalists wrote about them at great length, and abolitionist women would visit with food and warm winter clothing along with their best wishes.

-Despite the circus surrounding its formation Shaw was impressed by the commitment and discipline of his men and he believed they would make good soldiers and was determined they would be, and that they should have the opportunity to prove themselves.
+Despite the circus surrounding its formation Shaw was impressed by the commitment and discipline of his men and he believed they would make good soldiers and was determined they would be, and that they would have the opportunity prove themselves.

 Few outside of abolitionist circles however ever expected them to fight surely they would only be used for manual labour, the digging of trenches and latrines, and the burying of the dead.